nickajeglin/Eurorack-pcbs/README.md

 Most of these are not my circuit designs.
 I simply put them in kicad and did PCB layout for eurorack format.
 I'm a mechanical engineer, not an electrical one, so there may be minor (major lol) mistakes or violations of standard practice.
 I have tested all for functionality though.
 I can provide very limited support via email, but when it comes to troubleshooting, you're likely on your own.

+**Pots/Jacks/Switches**

 Pots and jacks aren't included in any digikey or mouser carts.
 You want these ones if you're in the US:

 https://modularaddict.com/parts/synth-diy-parts/9mm-potentiometers

 https://modularaddict.com/parts/jacks/pj301m12-jacks

 Or similar from Thonk if you're in Europe.
+You can buy several hundred jacks direct from the chinese plants off alibaba like I did, but you'll feel like a terrible person for not supporting your local diy suppliers.

 Switches can be hard to find.
-I've had a great experience with taiway switches from these people:
+I love taiway switches from these people:

 https://lovemyswitches.com/categories/switches/toggle-switches/mini-toggle-switches.html

-Plus they have switches with adorable little stubby levers. ~PCB's will accomodate "PCB mount" or "solder lug" style.~ Get PCB mount style for the moment.
+I have no affiliation with them, but they have switches with adorable little stubby levers, and I'll pay a premium for that shit any day. ~PCB's will accomodate "PCB mount" or "solder lug" style.~ Get PCB mount style for the moment.
 The current (2/2019) toggle switch footprint through holes are slightly narrow, so solder lug style switches require a little sand paper-ing of the terminals to fit.

 Faceplates: 2mm aluminum works perfectly.
 Regular drill bits will work, and you can cut it with woodworking tools if you're super careful.
 If you can't get ahold of that, go to a hobby or art store and get some 1/8" aircraft birch ply.
 It's thin but strong.
 I have been using toner transfer to print graphics and labelling onto the panels.
 It works for aluminum or wood and results in a distressed look that I kinda like.
 You can find a tutorial at instructables (https://www.instructables.com/id/Transfer-PHOTOS-to-METAL/) but here's the bullet points: